takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 We used `-a` to list all images on your computer including intermediary images.
 Please note how the image ids are the same as the ones you see during the build process.

-This also implies that your intermediary images will take up space on your computer, which may get painful sometimes.
-I have a nice collection of 2.5GB intermediary images on my computer for python anaconda3.
-We'll come back to this later.
+Only `RUN`, `COPY` and `ADD` instructions create layers to improve build performance.

 The main advantage of image layering lies in image caching.

 If you build your Dockerfile again now with the same command `docker build -t takacsmark/alpine-smarter:1.0 .`, you'll notice that the build was almost instantaneous and the output for every step says that the build was done from cache.

 This behavior makes our lives a lot easier.
-Since image layers are built on top of each other docker will use images cache during the build process up to the line where the first change occurs in your Dockerfile.
+Since image layers are built on top of each other Docker will use images cache during the build process up to the line where the first change occurs in your Dockerfile.
 Every later step will be re-built.

+**Please note that each layer only stores the differences compared to the underlying layer.
+The video may be misleading from this perspective, because I interperet the sizes in `docker images -a` differently.
+The right interpretation is that `docker images` and `docker images -a` display the size of the image including the size of parent images.**

 #### Image cache example